unicef/publicgoods-toolkit/policy.md

 mitigations to choose and, possibly, how these investments might be phased.

-(TODO: Any specific experience here to pull in?
-Mine is limited.  -Susy)

 Lastly, DPGs should have a policy of requiring a **risk management plan** for all discrete projects.
 As its name implies, a risk